Discover analytics solutions from Concentra

 Concentra’s analytics and business intelligence teams turn information into insight to give you the edge from your data.
 Learn more.

 The R Tool is found in the Developer tab of the Alteryx toolbox.
 If you add this tool to an existing workflow and double-click it to open the Configuration pane, you will be greeted by a very blank (and for the non-R developer, very daunting) text box.
-Where do I start?
+Where do we start?

-drop down menu (top left).These snippets will help you input and output data, charts, and error messages.
+Fortunately, Alteryx provides some snippets of code that you can add using the “Insert Code” drop down menu (top left).These snippets will help you input and output data, charts, and error messages.

 The R Tool can accept many input datasets.
 Let’s start with handling a single dataset first.
 The R Tool numbers the datasets by default, so the first dataset you connect to the tool will be called “#1.”
 Want to change this?
 Rename the connector by double-clicking on it.
 In its Configuration pane, type your choice into the top input text box called “Name.”

-The simplest way to input data
+1.The simplest way to input data

 1) Drop down “Insert Code”

 2) Choose “Read Input: #1”.
-Note that if you renamed your input, this will say “Read Input: [Whatever I chose as my new label]”.
+Note that if you renamed your input, this will say “Read Input: [My new label]”.

 3) Choose “As Data Frame”.